 KJV Compared to NASB

-Proof They Added Demonic Names & Demonic Pictures
+Proof KJV Added Demonic Names & Demonic Pictures

 The Most Accurate Bible Translation = The Alpha & Omega Bible